Aromantic asexuality: Community and symbols

-The aro-ace flag consists of five horizontal bars, including two shades of blue, white, yellow, and orange.
-Tumblr user aroaesflags designed the flag, stating that the two shades of blue represent "the aroace identity as well as the spectrum of aroace identities and experiences."
-White represents wholeness, yellow represents love and relationships that exist outside of more conventional ideas of romantic and sexual relationships, and orange represents community.
+The most popular aro-ace flag consists of five horizontal bars, including (from top to bottom) orange, yellow, white, and two shades of blue.
+Tumblr user aroaesflags designed the flag.
+The two shades of blue represent the spectrum of aroace identities and experiences.
+White represents wholeness, yellow represents love and relationships outside of more conventional ideas of romantic and sexual relationships, and orange represents community.
+According to the creator, blue sits between aromantic green and asexual purple on the color wheel, while orange sits between green and purple in the opposite direction.